jgarcia2411/jgarcia2411.github.io/index.md

 <center><img src="/assets/pics/perfil.jpg" alt="Jose" style="width:450px;height:650px;"></center>

 <a>
-Welcome to my page!
-Here you will find information about my school projects that I am currently working to obtain a Master of Science in Data Analytics at George Washington University.
+Welcome to my portfolio of projects page!
+Here you will alos find information about my journey as a graduate student in Data Analytics at George Washington University.
 </a>